galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 ![Step-by-step workflow for systematically improving metadata annotations across bio.tools registry entries and Galaxy tool wrappers.
 After selecting a Galaxy tool and checking for the presence of a bio.tools ID in its XML file, a curator needs to review bio.tools, create a new bio.tools entry (if needed), and then ensure that both this entry and the Galaxy tool XML file are up-to-date.
 Updating bio.tools makes use of the registry wizard, and updating a Galaxy tool wrapper to include a bio.tools xref snippet requires a pull request against the development repository. \label{annotation_workflow}](./annotation.png)

 # Outcomes and results

-There were multiple concrete outcomes from this BioHackathon project, including the interactive Galaxy tools table, a process for updating bio.tools, an in development GTN tutorial describing this process, and an update to the Galaxy IUC standards for tool wrapping.
+There were multiple concrete outcomes from this BioHackathon project, including the ability to create interactive Galaxy tools tables as needed for scientific communities, a process for updating bio.tools, in-development Galaxy Training Network (GTN) tutorials describing this process, and an update to the Galaxy IUC standards for tool wrapping.
 These are described in more detail below.